Alex Colville, 'painter laureate' of Canada, dies

 Colville was dubbed the "painter laureate" of Canada and his work was shown in galleries around the world and on covers of magazines such as the New Yorker.

 He was made a Companion of the Order of Canada, the country's highest civilian honor, in 1982.
-In 2010, his 1953 work "Man on Verandah" sold for C$1.29 million, setting a record for a work by a living Canadian artist.
+In 2010, his 1953 work "Man on Verandah" sold for C$1.29 million ($1.24 million), setting a record for a work by a living Canadian artist.

 Colville was born in Toronto in 1920, and was an artist in the Canadian military during World War Two.
 Works from that era include pictures of Canadian troops in the Normandy invasion, and harrowing images after the Allies liberated the German concentration camp in Bergen-Belsen.